Hiker Wearing a Daypack on a Sunlit Forest Trail

 Why It Stands Out

-The 0.7 lb packable design is the whole argument here, and it is a good one.
-Folded down to roughly 9 x 8 x 2 inches, this bag disappears into a jacket pocket or the corner of your suitcase.
+The 0.7 lb packable design is the whole argument here.
+Folded down to roughly the size of a book, this bag disappears into a jacket pocket or the corner of your suitcase.
 It is the kind of thing you throw in your checked bag and forget about until you land somewhere and suddenly need an extra bag for a day trip.

 The construction includes a double-layered bottom piece and bar tacks at major stress points.
 These reinforcements are intended to address the load-bearing areas most prone to wear.
 The shoulder straps use breathable mesh with foam padding, and the adjustable design accommodates different body sizes.